Demystifying Tubal Tensor Algebra: Tubal SVD and Eckart-Young-like Low-rank Tensor Approximations

 \end{proof}

 In the first Eckart-Young theorem we allowed only the same truncation level over all different frontal slices.
 We can allow more refined truncation.
 The corresponding Eckart-Young result is less elegant, but more useful. \begin{definition} The \emph{\(\Mprod\)-multirank} of a tensor \(\tenA\), denoted by \(\Mmultirank(\tenA)\), is \(n\)-sized tuple of non-negative integers in which the \(j\)th entry is equal to the rank \(\hat{\matA}_j\).
-Given a \(n\)-sized tuple of non-negative integers \(\vr\), we say that a tensor \(\tenX\) has \(\Mprod\)-multirank at most \(\vr\) if \(\Mmultirank(\tenA) \leq \vr\) entrywise. \end{definition}
+Given a \(n\)-sized tuple of non-negative integers \(\vr\), we say that a tensor \(\tenX\) has \(\Mprod\)-multirank at most \(\vr\) if \(\Mmultirank(\tenA) \leq \vr\) entrywise.
+We say that a tuple \(\vr\) \emph{respects the conjugation pattern of \(\matM\)} if \(r_i = r_j\) for every conjugate pair of rows \(i,j\) in \(\matM\).
+Note that \(\Mmultirank(\tenA)\) respects the conjugation pattern of \(\matM\). \end{definition}